spfenwick/alsa_cdsp/README.md

 * It removes the ability to modify the CamillaDSP config file as CamillaDSP now supports overriding key parameters via the command line.

-* It removes the ability to specify a config file on the CamillaDSP as this is not required and the name of the config file is contained in the statefile.
+* It removes the ability to specify a config file on the CamillaDSP on the assumption that the config file is contained in the statefile.

 * It removes the ability to specify extra_samples as this is specfied of the CamillaDSP config file and is automatically adjusted if the sample rate is overridden.